markryall/schatter/README.md

 ## API

-My lame understand of REST suggests that building urls from known templates is bad.
-Instead you hit a resource url and the hypermedia links to determine what can be done next should be returned.
+My inadequate understanding of REST suggests that guessing urls from known templates is bad.

+Instead you hit a resource url and follow hypermedia links to determine what can be done next.

     curl -s -H 'Accept: application/json' http://localhost:3000

-This will give you the resource urls for retrieving collections of conversations:
+This will return a list of resource urls:

     {"_links":{"self":{"href":"http://localhost:3000/"},"conversations":{"href":"http://localhost:3000/conversations?auth_token=AUTH_TOKEN"}}}

+Retrieve list of conversations

+  curl -s -H 'Accept: application/json' http://localhost:3000/conversations?auth_token=96b97445-9694-4506-aa14-82ec76c50629

 Creating a conversation: